Integration of social sciences and humanities in horizon 2020

-Participants, budget and disciplines : 2nd monitoring report on SSH-flagged projects funded in 2015 under the societal challenges and industrial leadership priorities - Study
+Participants, budget and disciplines : monitoring report on SSH-flagged projects funded in 2014 under the societal challenges and industrial leadership - Study

-One of the novelties of the Horizon 2020 programme is the systematic and strategic integration of the social sciences and humanities into each of the priorities of Horizon 2020 (http://ec.europa.eu/programmes/horizon2020/en/h2020- sections).
-Contributions from these disciplines are needed to generate new knowledge, support evidence-based policymaking, develop key competences and produce interdisciplinary solutions to both societal and technological issues.
-The broad integration of the SSH within the Societal Challenges and Industrial Leadership priorities is an exercise that provides both... opportunities and challenges.
+One of the novelties of the Horizon 2020 programme is the systematic and strategic integration (“embedding”) of the social sciences and humanities into each of the priorities of Horizon 2020 (http://ec.europa.eu/programmes/horizon2020/en/h2020- sections).
+Contributions from these disciplines are needed to generate new knowledge, support evidence-based policy-making, develop key competences and produce interdisciplinary solutions to both societal and technological issues.
+The broad integration of the SSH within the Societal Challenges and Industrial Leadership priorities is an exercise that... provides both opportunities and challenges.
 It provides opportunities by creating more scope for SSH contributions under more thematic areas and more topics than before.
 It also creates new challenges since this new approach necessitates a change of mind towards more interdisciplinarity.
-This second monitoring and evaluation report assesses in a thorough and detailed manner how the different SSH disciplines have been integrated into the projects funded in 2015 under the Societal Challenges and the Industrial Leadership priorities.
-The report illustrates the progress of the new policy on the integration of SSH as a cross-cutting issue but it also points out to areas where further efforts for SSH integration are needed.
+This monitoring and evaluation report assesses in a thorough and detailed manner how the different SSH disciplines have been integrated into the projects funded in 2014 under the Societal Challenges and the Industrial Leadership priorities.
+The report illustrates the success of the new policy on the integration of SSH as a cross-cutting issue and it also points out where further efforts are needed.
+The report will be published on a regular basis, with the next version to be released in summer 2016 and focusing on the results of the 2015 calls for proposals.

 - Corporate author(s): Directorate-General for Research and Innovation (European Commission)

-- Personal author(s): Strom, Tobias; Keraudren, Philippe; Vavikis, Theodoros; Birnbaum, Bogdan Iustin Themes: Social sciences research, Research policy and organisation
+- Personal author(s): Møller, Tom-Espen Møller; Stamm, Julia; Hetel, Laura Themes: Social sciences research, Research policy and organisation

 - Subject: budget, business policy, EU programme, innovation, report, research and development, research policy, social impact, social sciences, technology